Biswajeetdixit/Rag_ChatBot_With_LangChain_History/README.md

 - **🧩 Context-Aware Retrieval**: The system uses **LangChain** to handle historical chat context effectively.
 - **🤖 AI-Powered Conversations**: Ask questions about the uploaded documents, and get concise, accurate answers.
 - **🔄 Persistent Chat History**: Maintains a clean and interactive chat experience.
 - **🛠️ Modular Design**: Flexible and extensible architecture for future updates.

+- ## 🧠 Chat History and Memory in the Project

+### What is Chat History? 🗨️
+Chat history refers to the record of interactions between the user and the assistant.
+In this project, it ensures the assistant can maintain the **context** of the conversation, making responses more relevant and natural.

+For example:

 ---